FunnelbackPtyLtd/funnelback-shared/readme.md

 version appear at [https://repo1.maven.org/maven2/com/funnelback/](https://repo1.maven.org/maven2/com/funnelback/) within 15 minutes or so at worst.
 If not, start by looking at the result of the 'release' job in master's pipeline for what went wrong.

+After updating the version, you might also want to update the version in master to reflect the intended 'next' version by running something like...

+    mvn versions:set -DnewVersion=1.2.4-SNAPSHOT

+...and getting that change merged into master.